 There are 31 states and Mexico City, the federal capital.

-Sixteen states and Mexico City have marriage equality, and two more states are almost there.
+Seventeen states and Mexico City have marriage equality, and one other state is almost there.

-Nine states — Baja California Sur, Campeche, Coahuila, Colima, Hidalgo, Michoacán, Morelos, Nayarit and San Luis Potosí, Sinaloa, Sonora, Tlaxcala and Yucatán — and Mexico City passed marriage equality legislatively.
+Ten states — Baja California Sur, Campeche, Coahuila, Colima, Hidalgo, Michoacán, Morelos, Nayarit, Oaxaca and San Luis Potosí, Sinaloa, Sonora, Tlaxcala and Yucatán — and Mexico City passed marriage equality legislatively.

 One state — Quintana Roo — decided its laws never prevented marriage equality in the first place.

 One state — Chihuahua — is not enforcing its ban by administrative fiat.

 In the other 13 states, same-sex couples can marry if they go to a federal judge and get an amparo, a path that is both time-consuming and requires paying a lawyer for help.
 The judge cannot refuse the amparo.

 The requirement on judges resulted from a 2015 ruling by the Supreme Court that declared all bans on marriage equality unconstitutional.

 The court, however, has no power to end all states' bans simultaneously, and can only force individual states' bans out of existence in specific situations.

 The 13 states without marriage equality are Durango, Guanajuato, Guerrero, México (there's a state named México), Tabasco, Tamaulipas, Veracruz and Zacatecas.